Shinypup06/PokemonAdventure/README.md

 - When your pokemon faints, you are not automatically taken to the switch screen
 - When all pokemon die, you are not forced to go back to the pokemon center
 - When you switch the opponent doesnt take a turn
-- There is no "press R to run"
+- There is no "press R to exit" once the battle sequence ends

 #### Future Updates Include:
 - Implement a "press any key to continue" for unclear screens